pal1000/save-legacy-intel-graphics/readme.md

 - basic HTML and XML knowledge is needed;
 - cannot fix protected processes like Virtualbox.

-3. create a compatibility shim with Win81RTMVersionLie fix for Intel OpenGL driver applied to affected programs individually
+3. create a compatibility shim with Win81RTMVersionLie fix for Intel OpenGL driver applied to affected programs individually (this is the method used by this project)

 Pros:
 - cleanest method (it doesn't touch the program directly);